 Click on the Modify button, and Word will take you to the folder where your templates are currently being stored.
 If you don’t like that location, here’s your chance to change it.

-Once you’ve created your new template and save it in the right place, you’re ready to use it for your next brief.
+Once you have created your new template and save it in the right place, you’re ready to use it for your next brief.
 Just go to File > New and click on My templates, then find your appellate brief template in the dialog box.
 When you double-click on it, Microsoft Word will create a new document using your template.
-If, at any point, you want to revise your template, you’ll need to navigate to it using Windows Explorer and double-click on the .dotx file itself.
+If, at any point, you want to revise your template, you will need to navigate to it using Windows Explorer and double-click on the .dotx file itself.
 After you’ve made any necessary adjustments, save the file and close it.

 As with most things in life, practice makes perfect.
 But the formatting tricks you learn while constructing an appellate brief can be applied in all sorts of contexts, and taking a few minutes to “genericize” your latest brief into a template will enable you to spend less time fussing over formatting and more time lawyering.

 Unless otherwise noted, all instructions and screenshots are for Microsoft Office 2010 for Windows. ↩